 Approximately 50% of patients with ocular melanoma will develop metastases by 10 to 15 years after diagnosis.
 A small percentage of people will develop metastases even later, i.e. 20-25 years after their initial diagnosis.
 Metastatic disease is universally fatal.
 This 50% mortality rate is unchanged despite treatment advances in treating the primary eye tumor.
 More research is needed urgently to improve patient outcomes.

-Ocular melanoma is a serious and lethal clinical malignancy with a poor prognosis when it spreads.
+Ocular melanoma is a serious and lethal clinical malignancy with a poor prognosis when it metastisizes.
 Close attention needs to be paid attention to when patients present with benign lesions in their uveal tract from their iris to the choroid.
 An interprofessional team can be helpful for proper assessment and treatment.
 Optometrists and primary care providers may first see the lesion.
 A full ophthalmologic evaluation must be done and then staging based on size with ophthalmology.
 Patients should have intervention done via enucleation or other tactics with neurosurgery.
 Medical and radiation oncologists may be consulted.
-Ophthalmology and oncology nurses are involved in treatment, monitor patients, and assist in team coordination and followup.
+Ophthalmology and oncology nurses are involved in the treatment, monitoring, and team coordination of the patient's care.
 Oncologic pharmacists review medications, verify doses and check for drug-drug interactions.
 Pharmacists and nurses help with patient and family education.
-[Level 5] Close follow up with repeat PET scans directed by the oncologist should be done diligently.
+[Level 5] Close follow-up with repeat PET scans directed by the oncologist should be done diligently.
 An interprofessional approach will result in the best outcomes.
 [Level 5]

 (Click Image to Enlarge)